Fuzzy Black Holes from Mass Generation in Matrix Compactification: Filling up the Fermi sea

 \section{Filling up the Fermi sea}

 In this section, we focus on the fermionic Hamiltonian (\ref{eq:Fermenergy}), which represents a collection of fermionic oscillators.
-Here we prove that filling up the shell with energy $\lambda^{+}_{N-2}$ is required in order to interpret the fuzzy sphere solution as a black hole.
-To this end, it is enough to show that filling up the Fermi sea up to the previous shell leads to an inconsistency.
+We show how the Fermi sea should be filled up in order to interpret the fuzzy sphere solution as a black hole.

-We begin by noting that $\lambda_{-,n}=\lambda_{+,n-2}$, so that for $\lambda_{-,2}=\frac{1}{2}<E_n<\lambda_{+,N-2}=\frac{N-1}{2}$ the shell with energy $E_n$ (ignoring the prefactor) is composed of the $n-3$ oscillators $\xi^{j, n-2}$ and the $n+1$ oscillators $\chi^{j, n}$, giving total dimension $\#(E_n)=2n-2$.
-It follows that the shell with the largest dimension is the one with energy $E_{N-1}=\lambda_{-,N-1}$, having dimension $\#(E_{N-1})=2N-4$.
+We begin by noting that $|\lambda_{-,n-1}|=\lambda_{+,n}$, so that for $\lambda_{+,2}=1\leq E_n\leq|\lambda_{-,N-2}|=N-1$ the shell with energy $E_n$ (ignoring the prefactor) is composed of the $4(2n+2)$ oscillators $\xi^{j, n}_\alpha$ and the $4(2n-2)$ oscillators $\chi^{j, n-2}_\alpha$, giving total dimension $\#(E_n)=16n$.
+It follows that the shell with the largest dimension is the one with energy $E_{N-1}=|\lambda_{+, N-1}|$, having dimension $\#(E_{N-1})=4(4N-4)$.
 Moreover, the state with the largest degeneracy is the one for which such a shell is half-filled, which yields

 At leading order in the large $N$ expansion, we can compute the fermionic energy contribution from the shell with energy $E_{N-1}$.
 This follows straightforwardly from (\ref{eq:Fermenergy}).
-In particular, if we excite $j=(1+x)(N-2)$ oscillators, $-1<x<1$ being the fraction of excited oscillators, then the energy reads
+In particular, if we are free to excite $j=4(1+x)(2N-2)$ oscillators, $-1\leq x\leq1$ being the fraction of excited oscillators.
+The energy reads

 where $R_f=\frac{k\,N}{2}$ is the physical fuzzy sphere radius in the large $N$ limit.
 At the same time, the bosonic part of the Hamiltonian yields, when evaluated on the fuzzy sphere background

 So the total energy reads